 2. Arm & Hammer Dog Dental Water Additive Breath Freshener

-This water additive blends smoothly into your dog's daily water without altering taste or smell, making it suitable for even picky drinkers.
-The formula is designed for everyday use and aims to support oral hygiene with minimal effort.
-It's a practical option for multi-dog households or anyone seeking a low-maintenance dental routine.
+This water additive blends smoothly into your dog's water without changing its taste or smell, making it suitable for picky drinkers.
+It's designed for everyday use and offers a low-effort way to support oral hygiene.
+The formula is practical for multi-dog households and those seeking a simple dental care routine.

 What We Like: